damiafire/newproject/README.md

 This is my read me file
+I'm making a pull request